aws-neuron/aws-neuron-sdk/docs-rtd/neuron-guide/neuron-runtime/nrt_start.rst

    | 3      | 4      | 8 GB   | 2         | 0000:00:1f.0 | NA      | 12410   | NA      |
    +--------+--------+--------+-----------+--------------+---------+---------+---------+

 neuron-rtd can manage one or more devices.
-Select contigous Inferentia devices to be managed by a single neuron-rtd.
+Select contiguous Neuron devices to be managed by a single neuron-rtd.

 .. _create-conf-file-for-each-instance: